team-jordan-sdc/amol-SDC-proxy/README.md

-# willresen_proxy
+# amol-SDC-proxy

-A reverse proxy for fec1-arwen.
+A reverse proxy for sdc-jordan.